determined-ai/determined/docs/setup-cluster/slurm/slurm-known-issues.rst

  PBS Known Issues
 ******************

+-  If the ``Cluster`` tab on the DeterminedAI WebUI does not display the GPU information, there could be an issue in the PBS configuration.
+Please refer to :ref:`PBS Requirements
+   <pbs-config-requirements>` to ensure PBS is configured properly.

 -  Jobs are treated as successful even in the presence of a failure when PBS job history is not enabled.
 Without job history enabled, the launcher is unable to obtain the exit status of jobs and therefore they are all reported as successful.
 This will prevent failed jobs from